 Shouldn't healthcare professionals, who are knowledgeable about disease, wash their hands more often?
 It turns out, that they might actually be more susceptible to the illusion of invulnerability than laypersons.
 According to the paper, overestimating one's immunity may be necessary "to maintain a sense of security while working in hazardous environments."
 Convincing themselves that they are protected allows doctors and nurses to perform their jobs.

 Could a similar dynamic apply to information security professionals, who deal with data breaches and computer attacks on regular basis?
 We become desensitized to such incidents and, perhaps, exercise less caution than would be prudent to protect our own information resources.
-How many IT and infosec pros don’t follow their own advice about selecting passwords, restricting access or monitoring for suspicious activities?
-Truly, I don’t know, but I suspect more than care to admit.
+How many IT and infosec pros don't follow their own advice about selecting passwords, restricting access, locking down systems or monitoring for suspicious activities?
+I suspect more than care to admit.

 - Herd Behavior in Information Security - The Good and The Bad